edplatform-startup/backend/docs/api.md

   3. Inserts or updates `api.courses` with the derived title, optional syllabus/exam context, and sets `status: "pending"` for downstream progress tracking.
   4. Executes `saveCourseStructure(courseId, userId, lessonGraph)` which bulk-inserts `api.course_nodes`, `api.node_dependencies`, and `api.user_node_state`, storing `generation_plans` + metadata inside each node's `content_payload` with `status: "pending"`.
   5. Runs `generateCourseContent(courseId)` immediately.
 The worker batches pending nodes (≤20 → all at once, otherwise concurrency=5) and, per node:
-     - Calls LLMs (Grok 4 Fast, Gemini 3 Pro) to generate reading Markdown, quiz JSON, and flashcards JSON.
+     - Calls Grok 4 Fast with high reasoning enabled to generate reading Markdown, quiz JSON, inline questions, and flashcards JSON.
      - Searches the YouTube Data API (`YOUTUBE_API_KEY` env var) with the provided video queries; failures are logged and stored as `null`.
      - Updates each node's `content_payload` to `{ reading, quiz, flashcards, video, generation_plans, metadata, status: "ready" }` without overwriting existing metadata or lineage fields.
     - Marks nodes with failed generations as `status: "error"` and records the message; the parent course row's `status` becomes `"needs_attention"` when any failures occur, otherwise `"ready"`.